394-s21/club-spot/README.md

 Upload the "final_clubspot_json.json" file to load all existing club data.

+You can also use the built-in CI/CD option to allow automatic build and deployment to firebase as well.

 ### Address autocomplete:
 In order for the address autocomplete to work when creating an event you must add a google maps API key in event map page